President's House (Philadelphia): History

 The three-and-a-half-story brick mansion on the south side of Market Street was built in 1767 by widow Mary Lawrence Masters.
 In 1772, she gave it as a wedding gift to her elder daughter, Polly, who married Richard Penn, the lieutenant-governor of the colony and a grandson of William Penn.
-Richard Penn entertained delegates to the First Continental Congress at the house, including George Washington.
+Richard Penn entertained delegates to the First Continental Congress, including George Washington, at the house.
 Penn was entrusted to deliver Congress' Olive Branch Petition to King George III in a last-ditch effort to avoid war between Great Britain and the colonies.
 Penn, his wife, and in-laws departed for England in July 1775.

-During the British occupation of Philadelphia, September 1777 to June 1778, the house was headquarters for General Sir William Howe.
-Following the British evacuation, it housed the American military governor, Benedict Arnold, and it was here that Arnold began a secret correspondence with the British that resulted in his treason.
+During the British occupation of Philadelphia from September 1777 to June 1778, the house was occupied by General Sir William Howe, who used it as the British Army's headquarters.
+Following the British evacuation, it housed the American military governor, Benedict Arnold.
+Arnold began a secret and treasonous correspondence with the British while living in the house.
 The next resident was John Holker, a purchasing agent for the French, who were American allies in the war.
-During Holker's residency the house suffered a fire.
-Financier Robert Morris purchased the house from Richard Penn in 1781, although transfer of the deed was delayed because of the war.
+During Holker's residency, the house suffered a fire.
+Financier Robert Morris purchased the house from Richard Penn in 1781, although transfer of the deed was delayed because of the Revolutionary War.

 Morris refurbished and expanded the house, and lived there while Superintendent of Finance.
-Washington lodged with Morris during the 1787 Constitutional Convention.
-In 1790, Morris gave up the house for his friend to use as the Executive Mansion, and moved to the house next door.
+Washington lodged with Morris during the 1787 Constitutional Convention, which he presided over at Independence Hall.
+In 1790, Philadelphia became the temporary national capital, and Morris gave up the house for Washington's use as the Executive Mansion.
+Morris moved to the house next door, that he also owned.

-President Washington occupied the Philadelphia President's House from November 1790 to March 1797, and President Adams occupied it from March 1797 to May 30, 1800.
-Adams then visited Washington, D.C. to oversee the transfer of the federal government and returned to his home in Quincy, Massachusetts for the summer.
+President Washington occupied the Philadelphia President's House from November 1790 to March 1797, and Washington's successor, President John Adams, occupied it from March 1797 to May 30, 1800.
+Adams then visited Washington, D.C., to oversee the transfer of the federal government and returned to his Peacefield home in Quincy, Massachusetts for the summer.
 He moved into the not yet completed White House on November 1, 1800, the first U.S. president to live there, and occupied it for just over four months.
-Thomas Jefferson won the Presidential election of 1800 and was inaugurated on March 4, 1801.
+Thomas Jefferson won the 1800 presidential election, was inaugurated on March 4, 1801, and became the first U.S. president to occupy the White House for his entire presidential term.
+In the 1804 presidential election, Jefferson was reelected, and resided at the White House during his entire two terms, which lasted from 1801 to 1809.